GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

         kubectl rollout status ds/fluent-bit --namespace=logging

-    When it completes, you should see the follwoing message:
+    When it completes, you should see the following message:

         daemon set "fluent-bit" successfully rolled out